 - Obsession, rituals, or rigidity around food or exercise

 - Obsessing about training details or feeling distressed when training routine is interrupted

 The treatment of eating disorders can occur in multiple settings depending on the severity of an athlete’s illness.
-Our Elite Athlete clinicians are available for consultations to help you determine the best course of action regarding your individual cases.
+Our Athlete clinicians are available for consultations to help you determine the best course of action regarding your individual cases.
 If you are concerned about an athlete under your care, please refer the athlete to a mental health professional and medical doctor for further evaluation, and contact EDCare.